arrenree/KDB-Problem-Sets/README.md

 / for ALL syms on that date
 / and doesn't return any other columns
 ```

-[QSQL 9.76] Problem Set 2: From trade table, find the max price by sym on 2023.09.05, return all columns (using fby)
+[QSQL 9.76] From trade table, find the max price by sym on 2023.09.05, return all columns (using fby)

 ```q
 select from trade where date=2023.09.05, price=(max;price) fby sym